 Could there even be a list on the best PC FPS games without focusing on this masterpiece, a game that Valve were so happy with that they (presumably) decided they could never top it with a sequel?
 You play again as Gordon Freeman, a scientist looking to free Earth from alien rule, but you probably already know that.

-Mod this one out the wazoo, pick up some trash, and weep softly into your lap with the realisation that this, and its two episodes, are all there will ever be.
-It’s okay.
-We’re all used to it now.
-Valve hates money that requires hard work.
+Mod this one out the wazoo, pick up some trash, and weep softly into your lap with the realisation that this, and its two episodes, have a good chance of being the end of Freeman’s story, despite the release of Alyx.
+We’ve made peace with it over the last 45 years.

 2. Counter-Strike: Global Offensive